Summit8000

 Mount Cho Oyu Expedition Tibet Overview

-Mount Cho Oyu, the world’s 6th highest peak at 8,188 meters (26,864 ft), straddles the Nepal-Tibet border and is famously called the “Turquoise Goddess.”
-Known as one of the easiest 8000-meter peaks to climb, it offers aspiring mountaineers a chance to experience high-altitude adventure without extreme technical difficulty.
+Mount Cho Oyu, the world’s sixth-highest peak at 8,188 meters (26,864 ft), sits on the Nepal–Tibet border and is famously known as the “Turquoise Goddess.”
+Often considered one of the more accessible 8,000-meter mountains, it attracts climbers who want to experience true high-altitude mountaineering without the extreme technical challenges found on many other Himalayan giants.

 The peak is located between the border of the Nepal and Tibet and be climbed from the both countries.
 It’s the more accessible high altitude climb which gives the perfect views of the Everest, Lhotse, and other Himalayan giants from its summit.